hyundai-robotics/doc-hi6-operation/book.md

   </tbody>
 </table>

-3. Touch the \[**OK**\] button.
+3. Touch the `[OK]` button.
 Then, the change will be saved in the job program, and the operation will end.

-* If you end the operation by pressing the <**ESC**> key, the change will not be saved.
+* If you end the operation by pressing the `[ESC]` key, the change will not be saved.

 [__SOURCE](9-property/3-spot-welding-func.md)
 # 9.3 Spot Welding Function

-When writing the SPOT command while writing the program, if you place the cursor on the spot welding function position in manual mode and touch the \[property\] button, then the \[1: Spot Welding\] menu will be highlighted in the application parameter setting menu screen.
+When writing the SPOT command while writing the program, if you place the cursor on the spot welding function position in manual mode and touch the `[property]` button, then the `[1: Spot Welding]` menu will be highlighted in the application parameter setting menu screen.
 Using the spot welding function, you can quickly modify the contents of the welding conditions and also of the welding sequence when performing spot welding.

 ![Figure 76 Spot Welding Function](../_assets/tp630/app-spot-menu_eng.png)

 {% hint style="info" %}
-* You can use the spot welding function by touching the \[system\] button &gt; \[4: Application Parameter &gt; 1: Spot Welding\].
+* You can use the spot welding function by touching the `[system]` button  - `[4: Application Parameter  - 1: Spot Welding]`.
 *
-  For details on the spot welding function, refer to the "[Hi6 Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/english/README)".
+  For details on the spot welding function, refer to the "[${cont_model} Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/en/README)".
 {% endhint %}

 [__SOURCE](10-robot-language.md)
 # 10. Robot Language

-For details on the robot language, refer to the "[${cont_model} Robot Controller Function Manual. - Robot Language HRScript](https://hrbook-hrc.web.app/#/view/doc-hrscript/english-${cont_model}/README)"
+For details on the robot language, refer to the "[${cont_model} Robot Controller Function Manual. - Robot Language HRScript](https://hrbook-hrc.web.app/#/view/doc-hrscript/en-${cont_model}/README)"

 [__SOURCE](11-etc/README.md)
 # 11. Etc.